vljlangen/mermaid-js-flowchart/README.md

-# FlowchartWizard JS + Mermaid
+# Funky Flowcharts

-A simple web application for creating uniform-sized flowcharts using Mermaid.js with automatic text padding to ensure consistent node dimensions.
+**World's Fastest, Funkiest, Free-est Flowchart-o-matic** - A simple web application for creating beautiful, uniform-sized flowcharts using Mermaid.js with automatic text padding to ensure consistent node dimensions.

 ## Features

-- **Uniform Node Sizing**: Automatically pads text to make all flowchart nodes the same width
+- **Uniform Node Sizing**: Automatically pads text with invisible characters to make all flowchart nodes the same width
 - **Multi-line Support**: Use line breaks within nodes for multi-line text
-- **Title Support**: Option to use the first line as a chart title
 - **Real-time Rendering**: Instant flowchart generation as you type
+- **Multiple Export Formats**: Export as SVG, PNG, or PDF
+- **Print Support**: Clean printing with interface elements hidden
+- **Invisible-X Padding**: Uses clever invisible character padding for perfect node alignment
 - **Clean UI**: Simple, intuitive interface for flowchart creation

 ## How It Works

-The application uses a clever workaround to ensure all nodes are the same size:
+The application uses a clever "Invisible-X Padding" technique to ensure all nodes are the same size:

-1. **Text Analysis**: Scans all node text to find the longest line
+1. **Text Analysis**: Scans all node text to find the longest line across all nodes
-2. **Padding Algorithm**: Adds padding spaces (or 'X' characters for debugging) to shorter lines
+2. **Invisible Padding**: Adds invisible `<span style="visibility:hidden">X</span>` characters to shorter lines
 3. **Even Distribution**: Distributes padding evenly on both sides of the text
 4. **Mermaid Rendering**: Generates a Mermaid flowchart with uniformly sized nodes
+5. **Export Processing**: Cleans up invisible characters during export for clean output

 ## Usage